embeddedartistry/libmemory/README.md

 * `enable-pedantic`: Enable `pedantic` warnings
 * `enable-pedantic-error`: Turn on `pedantic` warnings and errors
+* `use-libc-subproject`: When true, use the subproject defined in the libc-subproject option.
+An alternate approach is to override c_stdlib in your cross files.
+* `libc-subproject`: This array is used in combination with `use-libc-subproject`.
+The first entry is the subproject name.
+The second is the cross-compilation dependency to use.
+The third value is optional.
+If used, it is a native dependency to use with native library targets.

 Options can be specified using `-D` and the option name: